yrobla/ztp-ran-manifests/README.md

 - After executing the site_gen.sh script a directory will be created under the manifest/sites/{with_YOUR_CLUSTER_NAME}.

-- The CU and DU worker nodes will be labeled as [worker-cu, worker-du] based on worker node name prefix [cnfcu, cnfdu] defined at 01_node_autolabeler_policy.yaml
+- The CU and DU worker nodes will be labeled as [worker-cu, worker-du] based on the worker node name prefix [cnfcu, cnfdu].
+Check 01_node_autolabeler_policy.yaml file for more info.

 - Change the SR-IOV config in 04_sriov_network_node_policy.yaml AND 07_sriov_network_policy.yaml under the new site directory to match your worker nodes configurations.